 The cause of tumor in case of primary brain tumors is not clear; however, the doctors have pointed out some factors which may increase the risk of the brain tumor such as:

-- Exposure to radiation.
+Exposure to radiation.
 Individuals who have been exposed to radiation called ionizing radiation have an increased risk of brain tumor.
 Some of the common ionizing radiation includes radiation therapy which is used to treat radiation and cancer exposure caused by atomic bombs.
+If you want to limit the harmful effects of radiation then consider an EMF protection bracelet as it would allow you to reduce the impact radiation has on you.

 When it comes to diagnosis, the doctor may recommend few tests and procedures such as: